jeremytammik/tbc/a/2002_dll_hell_gbxml.md

 ### GbXML and Python Tips

+Looking at several useful discussions on Python, handling DLLs, and various aspects of exporting to gbXML, FBX and MogoDB today:

 - [DLL paradise in Python](#2)
 - [Multiple gbXML export](#3)
 - [GbXML energy settings](#4)
 - [Automate FBX export with `SendKeys`](#5)
 - [RFA export to MongoDB](#6)

 ####<a name="2"></a> DLL Paradise in Python